 There are many examples of conversations that could be “difficult”; perhaps addressing poor performance, unacceptable behaviour, bullying, giving developmental feedback to staff, saying no to team members, handling a grievance or disciplinary process, or countless other reasons.

-Other than the fact that we are saying things to colleagues we think they may not like, there’s the emotions.
+Other than saying things to colleagues we think they may not like, there’s the emotions.
 The intensity and complexity of emotions that conversations like this can arouse, both for you as manager and the person you’re speaking to.

 The emotions generally arise from fear: